brendancooley/tpsp/tpsp.md

 $$
 \hat{c} = \frac{c_i}{G_i(\bm{\tau}; b_i)}
 $$
 is the *share* of factual utility each government pays if a war occurs.
 Assumption 4 requires that governments pay the same share of their factual utility in any war.^[While not innocuous, this assumption is more tenable than assumption constant absolute costs.
 It formalizes the idea that larger countries (that collect more rents and have high real incomes than their smaller counterparts) also pay more in military operations.
-It avoids the complications inherent in the more realistic but less tractable assumption that war costs depend on power ($\chi$).]
+It avoids the complications inherent in the more realistic but less tractable assumption that war costs depend on power ($\tilde{\chi}$).]